Accomack Plantation Fort |

 (Eastern Shore of Virginia National Wildlife Refuge)

 Previous names include Fort Winslow and Fort Custis (1942).
 The name was formally revised in October 1942 to avoid confusion with Fort Eustis in Newport News.
 Batteries here were Battery Winslow / 122 (1943 - 1948), Battery 228 (1943) buried, and a railway battery (1942 - 1943) for eight 8-inch railguns (site at the US 13 toll booth).
 Battery 123 was planned but never built.
-One concrete fire-control tower still remains.
-Three steel-frame fire-control towers were once located on Wise Point, but were demolished sometime after the Chesapeake Bridge Tunnel complex was built in 1964.
-The U.S. Air Force took over as the Cape Charles Air Force Station (1950 - 1981).
-It is now a Federal Wildlife Refuge, with limited public access in season.
+One concrete fire-control tower still remains, near the later-built Air Force runway.
+Three steel-frame fire-control towers were once located on Wise Point, but were demolished sometime after the Chesapeake Bay Bridge-Tunnel complex was completed in 1964.
+See also Roads to the Future by Scott Kozel.
+The U.S. Air Force took over the post as the Cape Charles Air Force Station (1950 - 1981).
+Became a Federal Wildlife Refuge in 1984.
+Battery 228 and the PSR for Battery 122 remain completely buried.
+Interpretive displays at Battery 122, with a mounted 16-inch naval gun on display.

-Nearby, Kiptopeke State Park features a row of nine World War II concrete ships that now form a breakwater.
-This was the original ferry terminal location before the Chesapeake Bay Bridge Tunnel was built.
-There is another steel-frame fire-control tower north of Kiptopeke State Park at Prickett's Harbor (Cheapside), There are possible concrete remains of a proposed observation station (Battery 124 - Fort Monroe) in the town of Cape Charles, several miles north.
+Of interest nearby, Kiptopeke State Park features a row of nine World War II concrete ships that now form a breakwater.
+This was the ferry terminal location from 1950 until the Chesapeake Bay Bridge-Tunnel was completed in 1964.
+The ferry was originally located in the town of Cape Charles before 1950.
+There is an extant steel-frame fire-control tower located north of Kiptopeke State Park at Prickett's Harbor (Cheapside).

-Three steel-frame fire-control towers next to the Cape Charles lighthouse on nearby Smith Island still remain.
-The lighthouse was built in 1894, replacing earlier lighthouses in 1828 and 1864.
-There are also two steel-frame towers on nearby Mockhorn Island (a Virginia State Wildlife Preserve).
-See also Defenses of Chesapeake Bay - Fire-control towers by Chris Wiles.
+Three steel-frame fire-control towers next to the Cape Charles Lighthouse on nearby Smith Island still remain.
+The present lighthouse was built in 1894, replacing earlier lighthouses from 1828 and 1864.
+Smith Island is a part of the Virginia Coastal Reserve owned by The Nature Conservancy.
+There are also two steel-frame fire-control towers extant on nearby Mockhorn Island (a Virginia State Wildlife Management Area).
+See also Virginia Seaside Water Trail

 Originally here was a U.S. Marine Hospital / Public Health Service Quarantine Station (1890 - 1919).
 Two two-gun 5-inch gun batteries (Batteries L and M) were built 1917 - 1919 (no remains).
-The Army post was then called Fishermans Island Camp.
-The reservation was officially established in 1919 in a land swap with the Treasury Department (for Craney Island, Portsmouth).
+The Army post was then called Fisherman's Island Camp.
+The military reservation was officially established in 1919 in a land swap with the U.S. Treasury Department (for Craney Island, Portsmouth).
 The reservation later became a sub-unit of Fort John Custis from 1942 - 1949.
 New batteries built were Battery 227 (1943 - 1965), Anti Motor Torpedo Boat Battery 20 (aka New Battery Lee) (1942 - 1944), and Anti Motor Torpedo Boat Battery 24 (1943 - 1946).
 A mine casemate was also here, now buried.
 The U.S. Navy took control of the island from 1949 - 1969.
 The remaining abandoned guns were finally removed in 1976, and the steel-frame BC stations and searchlight towers were knocked down in place in 1986.
 The two six-inch guns from Battery 227 were sent to Fort Pickens, FL, one 90mm AMTB gun went to Battery Parrott at Fort Monroe, and one 90mm AMTB gun went to Fort Moultrie, SC.
-Public access is restricted.
-Inquire at the Eastern Shore Wildlife Refuge visitors center.
+Became a National Wildlife Refuge in 1969.
+Public access to the island, including beach access, is restricted.
+Inquire at the Eastern Shore of VA NWR visitors center for periodic guided tours.

 Accomack Plantation Fort